-The major parameter of the lookup() method is a list of serviceTypes.
-We know that services export instances of a class, but how does the client ask so that it gets a suitable instance delivered from the lookup service?
-Although the lookup services keep instances of objects for the service, the client will only know about a service from its specification (unless it already has a serviceID for the service).
-The specification will almost certainly be a Java interface, so the client needs to ask using this interface.
-An interface can have a class object in the same way as ordinary classes, so the list of serviceTypes will typically be a list of class objects for service interfaces.
+The major parameter of the lookup() methods is a ServiceTemplate, which contains a list of serviceTypes.
+We know that services export instances of a class, but how does the client ask so that it gets a suitable instance delivered from the lookup locator?

+Although the lookup services keep instances of objects for the service, the client will only know about a service from its specification (unless it already has a serviceID for the service), and the specification will almost certainly be a Java interface.
+Therefore, the client needs to ask using this interface.
+An interface can have a class object just like ordinary classes, so the list of serviceTypes will typically be a list of class objects for service interfaces.
+Thus, the client will usually request an interface object.